top of page

 Reduced stockouts by 18% and overstocking by 15%, improving inventory turnover and driving $250,000 in additional sales.
 Automation boosted accuracy by 25% and saved 20 hours per week on manual analysis.

-Revolutionizing Sales Forecasting through Automation: Minimizing Manual Effort, Reducing Time, and Preventing Overstock or Stockouts.
+Revolutionizing Demand Forecasting through Automation: Minimizing Manual Effort, Reducing Time, and Preventing Overstock or Stockouts.

 Problem